walmartlabs/concord-website/docs/plugins/git.md

 - `secretName` of the `privateKey` parameter: Required - the name of the Concord [secret](../api/secret.html) used for the SSH connection to the git repository on the remote server.
+- `ignoreErrors`: instead of throwing exceptions on operation failure, returns the result object with the error if it sets to `true`
 - `out`: varable to store the [Git task response](#response).

 Following is an example showing the common parameters with private key based authentication: